 Decluttering our home this summer I came across a partially knitted scarf, in multi blue hues, that Mom had started.
 She had several things going at one time and it all did not get finished before she passed away.

 Feeling like I needed to have a rainy day project on this trip, an afghan seemed doable.
 Mom’s blue wool would make a good start.
 Google had a pattern similar to hers, along with the guidance I needed to relearn the stitches.After a few trial and errors I finally had three rows of a decent length.
 The Canada rows.

 I started this a few weeks ago and then ripped it all out because the waves and troughs were all out of sinc.
 Haha.

 Mexico.
 In the small village of Teotitlán, beautiful colored rugs are woven on hand looms from sheep wool that is spun and colored with natural dyes.
 At a rug making shop, I purchased a skein of green wool to represent the agave plant which is grown in large fields here, and also grows in the wild.
 Both field and wild are used to make mescal.

 There must be a method to unraveling a skein but I don’t know it.
 So it took me two evenings to get most of it rolled into balls.
-Then the crocheting went along ok but there are hard bits in stuck in the wool, that feels like course hair.
+Then the crocheting went along ok but there are hard bits stuck in the wool – like coarse hair.

-Guatemala and Honduras I looked in many shops but could not find wool in Guatemala, so decided to combine these countries using the colours of their flags which are blue and white.
+Guatemala, Honduras, Nicaragua I looked in many shops but could not find local wool, so decided to combine these countries using the colours of their flags which are blue and white.